betaflight/betaflight/docs/Manufacturer Design Guidelines.md

 - Initial Submission
     - This will require key information to be available, such as specific MCU arrangement (e.g. SPI Bus allocations) may be required in order to support complete feature sets.

-    - Desired Target name, MCU type, and which unified target architecture to be used required.
+    - Desired Target name, MCU type, and which target architecture to be used required.

         - Optionally, if any Official Betaflight Presets are to be requested with this hardware, what specific configurations will be used, and a rough plan of what complete system hardware will be provided to support these efforts.